-This type of testing is used in the software testing process that uses a subset of the existing test cases for reducing the time and cost of the testing.
+This type of testing is used in the software testing process that uses a subset of the existing test cases to reduce the time and cost of the testing.
 The objective of this testing is to find the dependencies between a test case and the program entities it covers.
-The selective regression uses the following steps in its testing process:
+Selective regression uses the following steps in its testing process:

 - Step 1.
 The first step is to identify the affected components of the software after the program has been changed.

 - Step 2.
-After that is selects a subset of test cases from an existing test suite(set of test cases) that covers the components of software affected by the changes or modification.
+After that, it selects a subset of test cases from an existing test suite(set of test cases) that covers the components of software affected by the changes or modifications.

 - Step 3.
 Then, it tests the changed program to create the correctness of the program.

 - Step 4.
-After that, it examines the test results for identifying the software failure.
+After that, it examines the test results to identify the software failure.

 - Step 5.
 If it finds any fault then it corrects that fault(s) that causes that failure.

 - Step 6.
 At last, it updates the test suite and test history of the program.

 Various types of testing are used by software engineers and testers.
 Therefore, every tester needs to find the right testing type and set of processes so that they can save cost and energy and work with great efficiency.